Dave Trembley: Orioles manager

 Trembley was named interim manager of the Orioles following Sam Perlozzo's dismissal on June 18, 2007.
 He inherited a 29–40 ballclub that was mired in last place in the American League (AL) East and in the midst of an eight-game losing streak.
 As a result of a 29–25 stretch, he had the interim tag removed from his title as his contract was extended through the 2008 season on August 22.
-Later that same night, the Orioles began a nine-game losing streak by surrendering the most runs ever in an AL contest in a 30–3 defeat to the Texas Rangers in the first game of a two-night doubleheader at Camden Yards.
+Later that same night, the Orioles began a nine-game losing streak by surrendering the most runs ever in an AL contest in a 30–3 defeat to the Texas Rangers in the first game of a twi-night doubleheader at Camden Yards.
 The team avoided last place in the AL East despite losing 28 of its last 39 contests.

 The Orioles exercised their option on Trembley's contract through the 2009 season on September 5, 2008, even though they were in last place at 63–76.
 They finished at the bottom of the division this time by dropping 17 of its final 22 games, including ten in a row.
 His contract was similarly extended again a year later on October 2, 2009, despite another last-place finish, a worse record and a 24–50 performance after the All-Star break.
 The moves were made because the team was in a rebuilding phase, and it was hoped that his emphasis on fundamentals would help the development of its young players.

 With the Orioles still stuck in last place in the AL East with a major-league-worst 15–39 record and an eight-game losing streak, Trembley was fired on June 4, 2010 and replaced by third-base coach Juan Samuel.
 The ballclub's 2–16 start was the second worst in franchise history.
 They were also stricken by a rash of injuries and the lowest run production in the majors a third into the campaign.
 Trembley had become a target for increasing criticism from fans who felt his disciplinary approach was too soft and that he mishandled the bullpen.
 Details of the latter included overworking his relief pitchers and putting them in situations to fail.
 His tenure lasted just under three years with a 187–283 record.
-His .398 win percentage was the second-lowest in club history behind Jimmy Dykes' .351 mark in 1954, the franchise's first season in Baltimore.